silktown-software/postcode_geocode_demo/README.md

 # Postcode Geocode Demo

-A simple go demo web-application for to lookup a UK postcode from a database and mark the location on the map.
+A simple go demo web-application for to look up a UK postcode from a database and mark the location on the map.

 # Dependencies